TechCryptoBots/Token-Grabber/README.md

 You can also fill out only discord or only twitter accounts, in this case the bot will grab tokens only for given accounts.

-To launch run you need Python 3.9+
+To launch you need Python 3.9+

 After installing run in console:
 ```